-If you’re spending too much money on herbal supplement capsules at the health food store, try some DIY herbal supplements!
-With some very simple equipment, powdered herbs and about an hour, you can make a stash of homemade herbal supplement capsules that will help you stay healthy and save money.
+If you’re spending too much money on herbal supplement capsules at the health food store, try making your own DIY herbal supplements!
+With some very simple equipment, powdered herbs, and about an hour of your time, you can make a stash of homemade herbal supplement capsules that will help you stay healthy and save money.

 Can I Really Make My Own Supplement Capsules?